gbdev/pandocs/src/CGB_Registers.md

 ### FF4C — KEY0 (CGB Mode only): CPU mode select

-This register is not officaly documented and this info have been gathered from leaks ([translated here](https://github.com/ISSOtm/gb-bootroms/commit/8513822a812ad9153b1618490d504c212ed61ed2))
+This GBC-only register (which is not officaly documented) is written only by the CGB boot ROM, as it gets locked after the bootrom finish execution (by a write to the [BANK register](<#Monochrome models (DMG0, DMG, MGB)>)).

+Once it is locked, the behavior of the system can't be changed without a reset (This behavior can be observed using [this test ROM](https://github.com/alloncm/MagenTests?tab=readme-ov-file#key0-cpu-mode-register-lock-after-boot)).

+As a result of the above most of the behavior is not directly testable without hardware manipulation.
+Even though we can't test it's behavior directly we can inspect the disassembly of the CGB bootrom and infer the following:

 {{#bits 8 >
-   "KEY0" 3-2:"CPU mode"
+   "KEY0" 2:"DMG compatibility mode"
 }}

-CPU mode can be one of those 2 bits values:
-- 0 - CGB mode (for execution of CGB supporting cartridges)
-- 1 - DMG mode (for execution of DMG exclusive cartridges)
-- 2 - PGB1 mode
-- 3 - PGB2 mode
+- **DMG compatibility mode**: `0` = Disabled (full CGB mode, for regular CGB cartridges), `1` = Enabled (for DMG only cartridges)

+#### Bit 3 and "PGB mode"

+It has been speculated based on leaked documents that setting bit 3 is related to a special mode called "PGB" for controlling the LCD externally.
+However, this has not been independently verified.

 :::tip Research needed

-The PGB mode is not well researched or documented yet.
+Bit 3 and the "PGB mode" are not well researched or documented yet, any help is welcome!
-Help is welcome!

 :::